10 Best Dogs for First-Time Owners - CityDogsLife Skip to content

 Bichon Frise

 Bichons are known for their calm, friendly demeanor.
-They’re low-maintenance, which is why they’re a favorite with both new dog owners and experienced ones.
+They’re genuinely low-maintenance, which is why they’re popular with both new and experienced owners.

-While their curly coat is one of the reasons they’re so adorable, it does need to be trimmed and brushed on a regular basis.
+That curly white coat is what makes them so recognizable, but it needs to be trimmed and brushed on a regular basis or it starts to mat.

 2. Cavalier King Charles Spaniel